RanjanKumar93/info/wsl_program_install.md

 - **Verify installation**: Check the version of installed software.
 - **Uninstall software**: `sudo apt remove <package_name>`
 - **Install from source**: Download, build, and install the software.

-Feel free to ask if you have more specific questions!